El-FaisalAlaaeddine/El-FaisalAlaaeddine/README.md

 - 🥅 2022 Goals: Learn more about various web languages and frameworks
 - ⚡ Fun fact: I love to play soccer and code

+### More about me:
+I graduated in fall 2021 from the Lebanese American University in the distiction's list with a degree in mathematics an minor in computer science.
+Currently in the process to being a web developer by upskilling myself to learn more about web languages and frameworks ⚡.

 ### Connect with me:
 &nbsp;&nbsp;
 [![website](./img/linkedin-light.svg)](https://linkedin.com/in/el-faisal-alaaeddine-65b289217#gh-light-mode-only)